StefanoIncardone/kaylang/IDEAS.md

 ## Arrays

-stack-allocated collection of a compile time known fixed amount of elements:
+stack-allocated collection of a compile time known fixed amount of items:

 ```kay
 # initial capacity cannot be specified from variables